Kenta Ishii

-Kenta Ishii (石井健太, Ishii Kenta) is a Japanese footballer who plays for Tegevajaro Miyazaki.
+Kenta Ishii (石井健太, Ishii Kenta), is a Japanese former footballer who played as a goalkeeper.
+He last played for Tegevajaro Miyazaki and FC Nobeoka Agata.

 Career

 After three seasons with Honda Lock SC in Miyazaki, Ishii joined Kamatamare Sanuki, who then got promoted to J2 League in 2014.
-Unfortunately, he hasn't had too much pitch-time in Kagawa and so he signed for Tegevajaro Miyazaki in 2017, where he was fielded more than with Sanuki.
+In 2017, he signed for Tegevaro Miyazaki.
+He helped the team get promoted to J3 League in 2021.
+He stayed at the club until 2024 and made 84 games for them.